• Skip to primary navigation

 These easy-to-make gluten-free Almond Jam Dot Cookies should be on your go-to list for dessert for a delicious and healthy treat you can feel good about!

-These are an amazing little cookie to offer your kids without feeling like you are loading them up with sugar, hydrogenated oils, processed non-food ingredients aka “junk” most cookies are made with.
+These are amazing little cookies to offer your kids or enjoy yourself without feeling like you are loading up with sugar, hydrogenated oils, or processed ingredients.
 Read my article: Just Say No: How to Quickly and Easily Stop Eating Junk Foods

 Almond Jam Dot Cookies